d3fc/d3fc/README.md

 A collection of components that make it easy to build interactive charts with D3.

+## Migration to D3 version 4

+This project has recently upgraded to D3 version 4.
+Due to this there are a number of breaking changes.
+For more details, see the [release notes for version 12.0.0](https://github.com/d3fc/d3fc/releases/tag/v12.0.0).

 ## Installation and Documentation

 For details of installation and general usage, visit the [d3fc project webpage](http://d3fc.io/).